oban-bg/oban/guides/testing/testing_queues.md

 During test runs you don't typically want to execute jobs.
 Rather, you need to verify that the job was enqueued properly.
+With the recommended test setup queues and plugins are disabled, and jobs won't be inserted into the database at all.
+Instead, they'll be executed immediately within the calling process.
-With the recommended test setup queues and plugins are disabled, and jobs won't execute at all.
-The `Oban.Testing.assert_enqueued/2` and `Oban.Testing.refute_enqueued/2` helpers simplify running queries to check for those `available` or `scheduled` jobs sitting in the database.
+The `Oban.Testing.assert_enqueued/2` and `Oban.Testing.refute_enqueued/2` helpers
+simplify running queries to check for those `available` or `scheduled` jobs sitting in the database.